Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 – L-shaped sectionals: Up 35.9% (from $1,750 to $2,379)

 The Yale Budget Lab estimates these tariff-induced price hikes are costing American households an additional $3,800 annually across all consumer goods, with furniture, and particularly large items like sofas and sectionals, representing a significant portion of that increase.
-This makes informed decision-making more crucial than ever for lesofa.club readers.
+This makes informed decision-making more crucial than ever for lesofa.club readers, emphasizing the importance of seeking value and durability.

 Beyond Price Tags: How Tariffs Are Affecting Sofa Availability and Quality